 In over a decade of working in user experience and content strategy, I've designed highly efficient interfaces for enterprise health applications and created compelling customer experiences for marketing websites and mobile apps.
 I'm currently a digital project manager and UX specialist at Sparkbox in Pittsburgh, Pennsylvania.

 I'm a user experience expert who loves doing real customer research, digging into content strategy, crafting the best solutions, and then usability testing them to prove it.
 In addition to qualitative techniques, I employ data analysis and web analytics to inform my recommendations.
 In December 2015, I completed my MBA to round out my skills in marketing strategy.
-I am interested in consulting opportunities to transform everyday digital activities and deliver value to customers through human-centered design thinking.
+I am interested in opportunities to transform everyday digital activities and deliver value to customers through human-centered design thinking.